CHAPTERS 24-26

 You’ll be needing this soon.

 Maybe Benson would pull strings and get Richard to fire him, or try to get him blacklisted so he had to choose between his career or Empetrum.
-Benson had already proved himself shockingly manipulative, and James had a terrible feeling he would be stubborn as well.
+Benson had already proved himself incredibly manipulative, and James had a terrible feeling he would be stubborn as well.

-James spent half the night overturning his entire apartment, looking for surveillance devices.
+ames spent half the night overturning his entire apartment, looking for surveillance devices.
 His search turned up fruitless, and he lay awake the other half of the night worrying about it.

 +